Educated in Canada - Non-Accredited Programs

 For applicants who completed non-accredited practical training, you must submit one of the following:

-• A detailed description sent directly to the College by the institution about the nature of the practical training program, including the learning objectives, the length and format of the training, or
+• A detailed description sent electronically by the institution to the College, about the nature of the practical training program, including the learning objectives, the length and format of the training, or

 • An independent practicum submission detailing how the practicum that you organized has met the national standards for dietetics education in Canada.